eic/www.epic-eic.org/_collaboration/council.md

 ##### Council Meetings

 The list of past council meetings is now located on the [protected indico site.](https://indico.bnl.gov/category/641/){:target="_blank"}  The most recent and upcoming council meeting are still available on the [public indico site.](https://indico.bnl.gov/category/437/){:target="_blank"}.
-The next meeting is on November 25, 2025.
+The next meeting is in Spring 2026 but details are not known yet.

 ---